gardatech/bugbane/README.md

 ##### go test
 The following instructions are for the built-in fuzzer which was introduced with the release of go1.18.<br>
-Go to the project folder and run the following command:
+Go to the folder of a project to test and run the following command:
 ```shell
 go test . -fuzz=FuzzMyFunc -o fuzz -c -cover
 ```
-Replace FuzzMyFunc with the name of any fuzz test present in the codebase.
+Replace FuzzMyFunc with the name of any fuzz test present in the code base.
 The function name must start with "Fuzz" (see [the fuzzer documentation](https://go.dev/security/fuzz)).<br>
-The result is the `fuzz` executable file with the ability to run any of the available fuzzing tests.
-For example, if the code contains the FuzzHttp and the FuzzJson tests, then you can build the app with the option `-fuzz=FuzzHttp`, and as a result, you will be able to run fuzzing with the either option: `-test.fuzz=FuzzHttp` or `-test.fuzz=FuzzJson`.<br>
+The result is the `fuzz` executable file with an option to run any of the available fuzzing tests.
+For example, if the code contains the `FuzzHttp` and `FuzzJson` tests, then you can build the app with the option `-fuzz=FuzzHttp`, and as a result, you will be able to run fuzzing with the either option: `-test.fuzz=FuzzHttp` or `-test.fuzz=FuzzJson`.<br>
 The build option `-cover` has no effect yet, because fuzzing and coverage are temporarily incompatible in Go.
-Using the option is not mandatory, but will allow you to avoid making changes in the future when the Go developers bring back fuzzing and coverage compatibility.<br>
+Using the option isn't mandatory, but allows you to avoid making changes in the future when the Go developers bring back fuzzing and coverage compatibility.<br>

 </details>

 ## bb-corpus
-Synchronizes test cases between the fuzzer working directory and a storage.<br>
+Synchronizes test cases between a fuzzer's working directory and a storage.<br>

 Example of importing input test cases before fuzzing:
 ```shell
 bb-corpus suite /fuzz import-from /storage
 ```
-In this case the /fuzz folder is the fuzzer working directory (containing bugbane.json), the /storage folder is the storage directory, in which there is the samples folder.
-The /storage/samples directory contains the test case files.
+In this case the /fuzz folder is a fuzzer's working directory (containing bugbane.json), the /storage is a storage directory, in which there is the samples folder.
+The /storage/samples directory contains test case files.

 After fuzzing, new test cases should be added to the storage:
 ```shell